top of page

 Mar 12, 2024

-Frost knows where he is and where he’s going.
+Frost knows where he is and where he’s going; but he has reached a fork in the road.
 Two paths lie before him, both going to the same destination.
 He can’t change where he is, and his destination is predetermined; but everything along the way is up for grabs.
-‘Along the way’ is what we call ‘life’, isn’t it?
+‘Along the way’ – that’s what we call ‘life’, isn’t it?
+We are en transit

 Yes…but not so fast.
 It’s what most of us call ‘life’; but that’s by no means set in stone.
 Today, we are all about the journey; we read the Odyssey.
-In times past, folks were more into origins and destinations.
-They read the Iliad and Telemachus’ History of Ithaca.
+In times past, folks were more into origins and destinies.
+They read the Iliad

 IRL?
 Your status at birth used to be the principal determinant of your identity and value.
 First born son or third born daughter?
 Under the sheets…or atop them?
 Noble or peasant?
-Bourgeoisie or proletarian?
+Bourgeoise or proletarian?
 College Course or Industrial Arts?
-Less so today.
+Fortunately, less so today.

 Or your status at death!
+Fame, legacy, progeny.
 “My name is Ozymandias, king of kings.
 Look upon my works, ye mighty, and despair.”
-(Shelley) Fame, legacy, progeny.
-“He who has the most toys wins.”
-(Dad) Plus, the fate of your immortal soul was not settled until your final breath.
-“Now and at the hour of our death.”
-(Ave Maria) Only then could St. Peter label your life: virtue or vice?
+(Shelley) “He who has the most toys wins.”
+(My parents’ generation)

 A